 viii.
+Child-on-child abuse

-Child-on-child abuse, including Sexual Violence and Harassment and Youth Produced Sexual Imagery (sexting)
+Including Sexual Violence and Harassment and Youth Produced Sexual Imagery (sexting)

-The Cluster Team recognises that children can abuse their peers, that this can manifest itself in many ways and may reflect gender issues.
+Red Kite Cluster recognises that children can abuse their peers, that this can manifest itself in many ways and may reflect gender issues.

-Sexual violence and sexual harassment involving children at the school is a form of child-on-child abuse.
+Sexual violence and sexual harassment involving children at the school is a form of childon-child abuse.
 Sexual violence involves the criminal sexual offences defined in the Sexual Offences Act 2003.
 Sexual Harassment is defined as unwanted conduct of a sexual nature and can include online behaviour.
 Neither is acceptable nor will it be tolerated.
-The cluster team takes all such reports seriously and they will receive the same high standard of care that any other safeguarding concern receives.
-A multi-agency approach will be undertaken when responding to all such complaints; however, the cluster team will always take immediate action to protect children despite the actions of any other agency.
+Red Kite Cluster takes all such reports seriously and they will receive the same high standard of care that any other safeguarding concern receives.
+A multi-agency approach will be undertaken when responding to all such complaints; however, the school will always take immediate action to protect children despite the actions of any other agency.
 These actions may include an immediate risk assessment in respect of the needs of the child victim and will address any risks identified to any child in respect of an alleged perpetrator of sexual violence or sexual harassment to ensure children are protected from harm.
 Any risk assessment will be fluid and may change to reflect any developments during the management of the case.